Miguel da Paz, Prince of Portugal: Life and death

 Miguel da Paz was born in Zaragoza, Spain on 23 August 1498.
 His mother, Isabella of Aragon, died within an hour of his birth.
 He was shortly sworn heir to the various Iberian crowns by the courts of Portugal, Castile and Aragon.
-For the next two years, he was the recognized heir of his father's kingdom of Portugal and of the kingdoms of Castile, León and Aragon, which he would inherit from his grandparents, Ferdinand II of Aragon and Isabella I of Castile.
+For the next two years, he was the recognized heir of his father's kingdom of Portugal and of the kingdoms of Castile, León and Aragon, which he would inherit from his maternal grandparents, Ferdinand II of Aragon and Isabella I of Castile.
 As such, he was styled Prince of Portugal, Prince of Asturias and Prince of Girona.

 Miguel died in Granada on 19 July 1500, in his grandmother's arms.
-He was buried in the Capilla Real, in Granada.
+He was buried in the Capilla Real in Granada.

 In October 1500, Miguel's father married Maria of Aragon, who was also the younger sister of Miguel's mother.
 Maria gave birth to Manuel's eventual successor, John III and to several other children.

 The hopes of Isabella I and Ferdinand II to unite all of the Iberian kingdoms vanished with Miguel's death.
 His aunt Joanna inherited Castile, León and Aragon, and it was her grandson Philip II who established a short-lived Iberian Union.